District/Travel Participation

 The Major League Team Tournament (formerly the "Bob Jones Major League Team Tournament"): This is a District wide tournament.
 Traditionally, the first and second place teams of the Major Leagues are sent to this tournament (as the playoff schedules allow).

-The International Tournament: This tournament culminates in the Little League World Series in Williamsport.
+The Little League International Tournament: This tournament culminates in the Little League World Series in Williamsport.
 The team selected represents the best of Lower Perk.
-Traditionally this team is comprised of primarily 12 year olds.
+Traditionally this team is comprised of primarily 12-year-olds.

-The 11 Year Old International Tournament: This is an International tournament.
-If player numbers are sufficient to have an International Team and an 11 year-old team, LPLL will send an “11 Year Old” team to this tournament.
+The 11 Year Old Tournament: This is a State-wide tournament.
+Winners of the state advance to the regionals.
+If player participation is sufficient to have a Little League International Team and an 11 year-old team, LPLL will send an “11 Year Old” team to this tournament.

-The 9-10 Year Old State Tournament: This is a State-wide tournament.
-Traditionally this team is comprised of 10 year olds.
+The 9–10-Year-Old State Tournament: This is a State-wide tournament.
+Winners of the state advance to the regionals.
+Traditionally this team is comprised of primarily 10 year olds.